Renal Cortical Necrosis

 Injury usually results from reduced renal artery perfusion secondary to vascular spasm, microvascular injury, or intravascular coagulation.

-About 10% of cases occur in infants and children.
-Pregnancy complications increase risk of this disorder in neonates and in women, as does sepsis.
+Renal cortical necrosis can occur but is uncommon in infants and children.
+Pregnancy complications, especially placental abruption, increase risk of this disorder in neonates and in women, as does sepsis.
 Other causes (eg, disseminated intravascular coagulation [DIC]) are less common (see table Causes of Renal Cortical Necrosis).

 Table